 - Grapes and raisins can cause kidney failure in dogs.
 Avocado can cause heart damage and death in pet birds.

 - Flavored aluminum foil, grease-smeared turkey strings, and cellophane candy wrappers can be dangerous to pets if swallowed—dogs and cats rarely unwrap treats before eating.
+Refer to this post on dealing with swallowed objects.
 Eating raw yeast bread dough also causes problems when the dough rises in the tummy.

 - Smaller trees can be set on table tops, inside of baby playpens, or in a room protected by a baby gate.
 Situate breakable and dangerous decorations on the top of the tree out of reach of inquisitive pets.